paul-murithi/TransitEase-Bus-Travel-Website/README.md

 Contributions to the TransitEase Travel Agency Website project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.

 ## Design Credits
-The UI design for this project was inspired by the [Travel Website Landing Page](https://www.figma.com/design/IPgB5kmdldVqAQZTnTsDP8/Travel-Website-Landing-Page-(Community)?node-id=0-1&t=p7VHeOXGAh2sRQyu-0){:target="_blank"} by the Figma Community.
+Design Credit: The UI design for this project was inspired by the [Travel Website Landing Page](https://www.figma.com/design/IPgB5kmdldVqAQZTnTsDP8/Travel-Website-Landing-Page-(Community)?node-id=0-1&t=p7VHeOXGAh2sRQyu-0) by the Figma Community.
 Special thanks to the original designer for the inspiration.

 ## NOTE: